-We’ve all seen it, on warm summer days if the cat is allowed outside he runs over to the first patch of mud he can find and has a good old rub around in it.
+We’ve all seen it, on warm summer days if the cat goes outside he runs over to the first patch of mud he can find and has a good old roll.
 This is not a behaviour exclusive to cats, many other mammals also enjoy rolling in the dirt, but why?

 - This behaviour is known as dust bathing.
 I can guess that to a cat it actually feels quite nice, a bit like a massage.
 Releasing tension in the skin, rubbing itchy spots, and stretching the body in various positions.
 It could also help to remove loose hairs from your cat’s coat.